krb5/krb5/doc/rst_source/krb_admins/realm_config.rst

 both physically and logically, depends on the specifics of your network.

-All of the Kerberos authentication on your network requires that each client be able to contact a KDC.
+Kerberos authentication requires that each client be able to contact a KDC.
 Therefore, you need to anticipate any likely reason a KDC might be unavailable and have a slave KDC to take up the slack.

 Some considerations include: